-In 2017, a 10% decline in transparency of the legislative bodies was recorded in comparison to 2016 and amounts to 50% which indicates that there is much room for improvement in this area.
+In 2018, parliaments in Serbia have scored slighlthly higher in their total openness than in 2017.
+The openness increased from 55% to 58% in 2018.
+The transparency of the legislative bodies increased for 8%, leading to almost two thirds of indicators that were fulfilled in 2018.
 The National and the Provincial Parliaments have got updated and searchable internet pages where there are all relevant information about deputies and the institutions' organisation.
 Their sessions are broadcast via public media services but the use of contemporary means of communication, such as social networks, lacks completely.
-Transparency of the budget is even lower than in 2016 and is now 19%.
-The adoption of the state budget for 2018 was not only late, but for the first time took place without a debate, which is a continuation of a collapse of the institution of Parliament which is the highest representative body.
+Transparency of the budget is also higher than in 2017, but only due to the fact that the Parliament of Vojvodina invested efforts in opening their budget in 2018.
+When it comes to Serbian Parliament, the adoption of the state budget for 2019 was not only late, but for the second consecutive year took place without a debate, which is a continuation of a collapse of the institution of Parliament throughout the entire 2018.

 Although the Law on Free Access to Information of Public Importance in Serbia largely contributes to a greater transparency of parliaments, it is necessary to further strengthen its implementation and it convenes that legislative authorities make additional effort to improve their own proactivity when it comes to publishing the information about the work.
 Strategic planning lacks completely, i.e. in this area, representative bodies in Serbia do not fulfil any of criteria.
-In the area of transparency of public procurement processes, a decline was recorded, however, with 75% of fulfilled indicators, we can conclude that legislative authorities in Serbia achieve a reasonably good result.
-Nevertheless, a key problem is the fact that agreements and annexes to the agreements on public procurements are not published.
+In the area of transparency of public procurement processes, a slight improvement was recorded to 80% of fulfilled indicators.
+Nevertheless, as in the year before, the key problem remains the fact that agreements and annexes to the agreements on public procurements were not published.

-In Serbia, there is a legal framework that establishes good grounds for performing of the parliamentary oversight, but it is necessary to realise this parliament's function in practice, too.
-The results of the parliamentary oversight lack in 2017, too.
+In Serbia, there is a legal framework that establishes good grounds for performing of the parliamentary oversight, but it is necessary to ensure this parliament's function in practice, too.
+The results of the parliamentary oversight lack in 2018, a year marked with further derogation of parliamentary oversight - with only one public hearing held; continuous filibustering of the plenary discussion by the ruling majority; lack of substantial debate on laws on the parliamentary agenda.